ignaciofuentes/ignaciofuentes.github.io/_posts/2014-09-10-performance-considerations-kendo-batch-edit-mode.markdown

 ##Ground Work

 The goal is to create a Grid of "Cars", each car will have a "Category" that will be displayed as a Kendo ComboBox so the the user can either pick a pre-existing Category or simply type a new category to be added to the database when creating or editing a car in the grid.
-This means that we will need a Car class, a Category class, and for the sake of the grid, a CarViewModel class.
+This means that we will need a Car class, a Category class, and for design principles, a CarViewModel class that will be used for the grid.

 ```csharp
 public class Car